tarinyoom/archetypist/README.md

 # Archetypist
 Archetypist is a tool for assessing the narrative complexity of a description.
-The narrative complexity represents how cohesive the ideas within a description are, based on their consistency in following the themes in a set of reference archetypes.
+Narrative complexity represents how cohesive the ideas within a description are, based on their consistency in following the themes in a set of reference archetypes.
-Descriptions with ideas belonging to many different archetypes are considered to have high narrative complexity, whereas descriptions that focus on an archetype are considered to have low narrative complexity.
+Descriptions with ideas belonging to many different archetypes are considered to have high narrative complexity, whereas descriptions that focus on a single archetype are considered to have low narrative complexity.

 ## An Example
-As a motivating example, consider the following two location descriptions of a bustling metropolis and a quaint village:
+To motivate the use of Archetypist, consider the following two location descriptions of a bustling metropolis and a quaint village:

 > Towering over crowded avenues, the bustling metropolis is a maze of glistening skyscrapers, neon-lit storefronts, and sleek steel bridges.

 > Nestled in a lush valley, the quaint village is a tapestry of cobblestone streets, timber-framed cottages, and ivy-covered stone walls.

 These are archetypal descriptions of a "bustling metropolis" and a "quaint village", each with details aligned with their respective archetypes.
-Each of these descriptions has low narrative complexity, since each stays within a well-established archetype.
+Each of these descriptions has low narrative complexity, as they stay within well-established archetypes.
-We could also create a less archetypal description by combining fragments these two archetypal descriptions:
+Now, we can create a less archetypal description by combining fragments from these two:

 > Nestled in a lush valley, the bustling metropolis is a tapestry of glistening skyscrapers, cobblestone streets, and neon-lit storefronts.

-While this is still a logically consistent description, it mixes ideas from multiple archetypes, adding narrative complexity So Archetypist should identify the first two sentences as having lower narrative complexity than the third.
+While this is still a logically consistent description, it mixes ideas from multiple archetypes, adding narrative complexity.
+Archetypist should identify the first two descriptions as having lower narrative complexity than the third.

 ## Methodology
-The approach consists a **compare** step, and a **reduce** step, as shown below.
+The process consists of two steps: **compare** and **reduce**, as shown below.
 The composition of these steps takes in a set of input fragments, representing the description to be evaluated, and a set of reference fragments, representing archetypes.
 It returns a real value representing the narrative complexity of the description.